Nationals vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks' Tommy Henry (3-1) will make his eighth start of the season.
+- The Diamondbacks will hand the ball to Zach Davies (0-1) for his fifth start of the season.

 |Opponent